Shostka city, Ukraine

 The city of Sumy oblast.

-Shostka is a city located in Sumy oblast of Ukraine, the administrative center of Shostka district.
-The city is standing on the river with the same name Shostka (Desna river tributary).
-Shostka city is also known as “homeland” of Mousekewitz family from “An American Tail” animated movie.
+Shostka is a town located in Sumy Oblast of Ukraine, on the banks of the Shostka River (the Desna River tributary).
+Shostka is known as the “homeland” of the Mousekewitz family from “An American Tail” animated movie.

 Shostka city flag